paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 **DONE!**

 After this, the app calculates the calibration curve as per the provided calibration value and starts to apply a correction to all the further BG readings coming from the sensor.
+Depending on the size of the calibration you did, you may notice right away that the graph on the screen of Xdrip4iOS jumped up or down - this is completely normal.
+It is also normal that the next BG value is not exactly the same value that you just entered as a calibration value.
+This happens because the entered calibration value is first used to calculate the new calibration curve and only this calibration curve (see "Advanced Calibration Explanations") is used to calculate the shown BG values in the app.

 Remember to monitor the readings in the app after a calibration; if they start to go up or down within 15-20 mins, there is a chance that your BG was not actually steady at the moment of the calibration, i.e. your actual BG had already started to change, but because this change was not yet visible in the app, the calibration was not accurate.
 Practice makes perfect and over time you might learn to do a relatively accurate calibrations, even when your BG is going *slowly* up or down, but the ground rule is: BG steady and in range.

 !!!info "Please note"